1,000+ Opportunities

 Responsive Portfolio is sponsored by Jefferson Foundation.
-The Jefferson Foundation provides support for charitable and educational activities that promote individual and community health and well-being.
-Funding is awarded in three categories: program support, capacity building, and capital projects.
+Provides support for charitable and educational activities promoting individual and community health and well-being in Jefferson County, Missouri.

 Grant topics include but are not limited to: Basic needs limited to food, shelter and rent/mortgage and utility assistance Drug and alcohol abuse (treatment and prevention) Exercise and healthy lifestyle education Foster care and adoption services Health and health-related education Homelessness and domestic violence shelters and services Physical and mental disabilities Transportation assistance Funding will be awarded in the following categories: program support; capacity building; and capital projects.